Contact UsMIT MITei

 Comments:

 The 1 MW plant captured 20T CO2/Day at a 90% efficiency rate.
-The flue gas is drawn from Powerspan's existing 50 MW ECO unit built at the site in 2004 as a test CO2 capture plant with fertilizer production.
-It is ran until 2010.
+The flue gas was drawn from Powerspan's existing 50 MW ECO unit built at the site in 2004 as a test CO2 capture plant with fertilizer production and operated until 2010.

-Worley-Parsons Group Inc. conducted a detailed assessment (August 2010) of the design, operation, and performance of the plant and evaluated the technology’s readiness for commercial deployment on existing coal-fired electric power plants (200 MW and larger units) based on the pilot facility results.
+Worley-Parsons Group Inc. conducted a detailed assessment in August 2010 of the design, operation, and performance of the plant and evaluated the technology’s readiness for commercial deployment on existing coal-fired electric power plants (200 MW and larger units) based on the pilot facility results.
 The results show that capture was cheaper than expected.

 Other Sources and Press Release: